jfvilas/react-file-manager/frontend/README.md

 ## 🎨 UI Customization
-`react-file-manager` can be easily customized to mmet your React application UI srtyles.
+`react-file-manager` can be easily customized to meet your React application UI styles.

 The simplest way for customizing this component is as follows: